TIBCOSoftware/TCSTK-Cloud-CLI/docs/tutorials/007_Github_Actions.md

 ---
 ## Description
-In this section we will discuss how you can run tcli tasks automatically after committing some cloud starter code into GitHub.
+In this section we will discuss how you can run tcli tasks automatically after committing some cloud application code into GitHub.
 On GitHub you will find this Actions section:

 ![TCLI_Show_Links](imgs/007_GitHubActions_Repo.png)